By Paul Taylor

-Nizoral shampoo is quite well known for its ability to tackle dandruff.
-But, many people use it to treat their hair loss too.
+Nizoral shampoo is designed to tackle dandruff but many people use it to treat hair loss too.

 Nizoral is for treating dandruff and seborrhea (seborrheic dermatitis) as